phorton1/Arduino-theClock3/docs/assemble.md

 - center the magnets, as best as possible, in the hole in the wood.

-## D. 3D print the Box and glue/screw things into it
+## D. 3D print and Assemble the Box

 3D printing the box takes a **long time**.
 It took about *9 hours* for me to print it on my Prusa MK3s 3D printer.
 After printing, **clean it up** to